hankhank10/music-screen-api/README.md

 show_spotify_albumart = True
 ```

-NOTE: You can localise the Spotify search to your country using the spotify_market setting in sonos_settings.py by substuting None for one of the country codes recognised by the Spotify API ([Information Here](https://developer.spotify.com/documentation/web-api/reference/#/operations/search))
+NOTE: You can localise the Spotify search to your country using the `spotify_market` setting in `sonos_settings.py` by ` `None` for one of the country codes recognised by the Spotify API ([Information Here](https://developer.spotify.com/documentation/web-api/reference/#/operations/search))

 # REST API